rubocop/ruby-style-guide/README.md

 # Prelude

-> Style is what separates the good from the great. <br/>
+> Role models are important. <br/>
-> -- Bozhidar Batsov
+> -- Officer Alex J. Murphy / RoboCop

 One thing has always bothered me as Ruby developer - Python developers have a great programming style reference